saBPF-project/provbpf/README.md

 Ok vijay was right.
 It works now!

+Not sure what `bpf_printk` is not printing anything, but we are making progress.

 # Example BCC Program

 The `sys_sync.py` program detects when the `sys_sync()` kernel function is called.